privacyint/appdata-environment-desktop/README.md

 Lets walk through the diagram from left-to-right.
 The Internet as displayed in the diagram, would be which ever way you usually connect to the internet.
 Adapter 1 in virtualbox (enp0s3 inside the VM) should be set as a NAT device, this will mean that the VM will use the hosts network connection to gain access to the internet.

 The Virtualbox VM should be booted and mitmproxy should be running before trying to connect any downstream devices.
-There are scripts on the desktop which I will explain in more detail in the usage section.
+There are scripts on the desktop which are explained in more detail in the [usage section](#once-started).

-To the right of the VM is a wireless NIC (I assume a USB dongle), in the shipped configuration this should be disabled, and should be configured before attempting to run mitmproxy.
+To the right of the VM is a wireless NIC (we assume a USB dongle), in the shipped configuration this should be disabled, and should be configured before attempting to run mitmproxy.
 It will host the Wireless network `pi_mitmproxy`

 Finally on the far right is the device you want to analyse, this is assumed to be an Android Phone.
 The following changes will need to be made to device
-- The network will need to be changed to that provided by the WLAN NIC
+- It will be connected to the network willthat provided by the WLAN NIC (`pi_mitmproxy`)
 - You will need to install mitmproxy's certificate into the devices trust store, further instructions for this can be found below